jmxpearson/laf/README.md

-# labcr: Locally adaptive Bayesian Covariance Regression
+# labcr: Locally adaptive factor processes

 An implementation of locally adaptive factor processes as per [this paper](http://jmlr.org/papers/volume15/durante14a/durante14a.pdf).